HMAC Authentication in ASP.NET Core Web API

 How to Implement HMAC Authentication in ASP.NET Core Web API

-In this article, I will discuss how to Implement HMAC Authentication in an ASP.NET Core Web API Application with an Example.
-Please read our previous article on how to Store a Password in Hash Format in the ASP.NET Core Web API Application.
+In this article, I will discuss how to implement HMAC Authentication in an ASP.NET Core Web API Application with an Example.
+Please read our previous article on how to store a Password in Hash Format in the ASP.NET Core Web API Application.

 What is HMAC Authentication in ASP.NET Core Web API?